President: Thomas Antonio

 The 2011 Annual Meeting: Honoring the Past, Preparing for the Future was presented by the Santa Fe Chapter

-The Santa Fe Chapter of the Native Plant Society of New Mexico meets the 3rd Wednesday of each month at 6:30 PM
+The Santa Fe Chapter of the Native Plant Society of New Mexico normally meets the 3rd Wednesday of each month at 6:30 PM; however, we usually do not meet for lectures in the summer.
+We make every effort to announce each meeting on this website, so please check here before coming.

-We will now be meeting at Christ Lutheran Church, which is located in the triangle of Old Pecos Trail, St Michael’s Drive and Arroyo Chamiso @ 1701 Arroyo Chamiso.
+We meet at Christ Lutheran Church, which is located in the triangle of Old Pecos Trail, St Michael’s Drive and Arroyo Chamiso @ 1701 Arroyo Chamiso.
 It is directly across the street from Fire Station #4.

 Take I-25 to Santa Fe.